 Flukes and Solvents

-the explanation I fave found for two of these flukes is the presence of solvents in our bodies.
-The presence of isopropyl alcohol is associated in 100% of cancer cases (over 500 cases) with reproduction of the intestinal fluke stages in a variety of organs causing cancers in these organs.
+the explanation I fave found for two of these fluke parasites is the presence of solvents in our bodies.
+The presence of isopropyl alcohol is associated in 100% of cancer cases (over 500 cases) with reproduction of the intestinal fluke parasite stages in a variety of organs causing cancers in these organs.

 Much more work needs to be done to examine the relationship between fluke reproduction, the solvent and the chosen organ.
 But it seems probable that the solvent allows it all to happen.
 And our intelligence, to save us, must find a solution.